Moniter123/build-cdn/_posts/2017-10-22-intercontinental-docker-swarm.md

 title:         "Intercontinental Docker Swarm"
 date:          2017-10-22 00:00:00
 categories:    blog
 excerpt:       "Docker is the new hotness.
-Swarm is an even new even hotter thing.
+Swarm is an even newer, even hotter thing.
 The question is: will it blend?
 Can it run spanning multiple continents?"
 fbimage:       /assets/img/intercontinental-docker-swarm.png
 twitterimage:  /assets/img/intercontinental-docker-swarm.png
 googleimage:   /assets/img/intercontinental-docker-swarm.png
 twitter_card:  summary_large_image
 ---

 Docker is the new hotness.
-Swarm is an even new even hotter thing.
+Swarm is an even newer, even hotter thing.
 The question is: will it blend?
 Can it run spanning multiple continents?

 ## Preparing AWS